When you tour the Larco Museum in Lima you will learn that ritual battle with heavy clubs was a mainstay of ancient Peruvian cultures.

 There are hundreds of Peruvian trepanned skulls in Peru’s museums.
 Two excellent osteological specimens are on display at the Larco Museum.
 The skull on the right shows the results of a successful operation, were the surrounding bone clearly healed around the hole.
 The skull on the left, not so much.
 The surrounding bone around the hole is jagged with fissures, indicating that the patient probably died within hours.

-A little-known story that I always tell friends when I take them to the Larco is about how a pair of Peruvian surgeons delved deep into ancient medical practices to perform the ancient surgical procedure.
+A little-known story that I always tell friends and clients when I take them to the Larco is about how a pair of Peruvian surgeons delved deep into ancient medical practices to perform the ancient surgical procedure.

 In 1953, in a sterile hospital ward in Lima, two of Peru’s most prominent neurosurgeons, Dr. Francisco Graña Reyes, a founder of the Peruvian Academy of Surgery, and his close colleague, Dr. Esteban Rocca Costa, put years of research to the test.

 On the operating table lay a 31-year-old patient.
 The man, a humble cabinet maker, had suffered a blow to the head, causing a debilitating blood clot, which pressed against his brain, robbing him of his power of speech.

 Graña and Rocca had studied hundreds of pre-hispanic trepanned skulls from the Paracas, Huari and Inca societies, extrapolating ancient surgical techniques and practicing on cadavers in Lima’s morgue.

 Now they confidently went to work on their first living subject, who was put under with modern anesthesia and pumped with antibiotics to forestall infection.
 Their surgical instruments, however, were anything but modern.
 In fact, the tools weren’t even hospital property, but rather relics on loan from Peru’s National Museum of Archaeology.